Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Abstract

 \section{Abstract}

-Producing high-quality forecasts of key climate variables such as temperature and precipitation on subseasonal time scales has long been a gap in operational forecasting.
-Recent studies have shown promising results using machine learning (ML) models to advance subseasonal forecasting (SSF), but several open questions remain.
-First, several past approaches use the average of an ensemble of physics-based forecasts as an input feature of these models.
-However, ensemble forecasts contain information that can aid prediction beyond only the ensemble mean.
-Second, past methods have focused on average performance, whereas forecasts of extreme events are far more important for planning and mitigation purposes.
-Third, climate forecasts correspond to a spatially-varying collection of forecasts, and different methods account for spatial variability in the response differently.
+Producing high-quality forecasts of key climate variables, such as temperature and precipitation, on subseasonal time scales has long been a gap in operational forecasting.
+This study explores an application of machine learning (ML) models as post-processing tools for subseasonal forecasting.
+Lagged numerical ensemble forecasts (i.e., an ensemble where the members have different initialization dates) and observational data, including relative humidity, pressure at sea level, and geopotential height, are incorporated into various ML methods to predict monthly average precipitation and two-meter temperature two weeks in advance for the continental United States.
+For regression, quantile regression, and tercile classification tasks, we consider using linear models, random forests, convolutional neural networks, and stacked models (a multi-model approach based on the prediction of the individual ML models).
+Unlike previous ML approaches that often use ensemble mean alone, we leverage information embedded in the ensemble forecasts to enhance prediction accuracy.
+Additionally, we investigate extreme event predictions that are crucial for planning and mitigation efforts.
+Considering ensemble members as a collection of spatial forecasts, we explore different approaches to using spatial information.
 Trade-offs between different approaches may be mitigated with model stacking.
-This paper describes the application of a variety of ML methods used to predict monthly average precipitation and two meter temperature using physics-based predictions (ensemble forecasts) and observational data such as relative humidity, pressure at sea level, or geopotential height, two weeks in advance for the whole continental United States.
-Regression, quantile regression, and tercile classification tasks using linear models, random forests, convolutional neural networks, and stacked models are considered.
-The proposed models outperform common baselines such as historical averages (or quantiles) and ensemble averages (or quantiles).
-This paper further includes an investigation of feature importance, trade-offs between using the full ensemble or only the ensemble average, and different modes of accounting for spatial variability.
+Our proposed models outperform standard baselines such as climatological forecasts and ensemble means.
+In addition, we investigate feature importance, trade-offs between using the full ensemble or only the ensemble mean, and different modes of accounting for spatial variability.